AdamMuzz/NumberGuesser/README.md

 # NumberGuesser

-### Dependencies
+### Packages

 `tensorflow` or `tensorflow-macos` depending on OS<br>
-`react`
+`react` for frontend<br>
+`express` for backend<br>

 ### Rough Outline

-Used MNIST dataset from Keras to create basic digit classifier in Python.
-Ported the model over to Javascript and built interactive UI to allow users to hand draw digits and have the AI try and guess them in real time.
+I first used the MNIST dataset from Keras to create basic digit classifier in Python.

+Next I built an interactive UI to allow users to draw digits on a 28x28 grid canvas.
+With this, the user can press a 'guess' button and the frontend will send a JSON array representing the canvas over to the backend.

+For the backend, I chose an inefficent structure to practice interfacing between express and NodeJS subprocesses.
+Notably, it would have been much more performat to build the entire backend in Python or even better port the tensorflow model to tensorflow-js and remove the need for a backend entirely, but I wanted the practice so I opted for the chosen route.